splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/connect-traces-logs.rst

 Trace metadata in log statements
 ===================================================

-Individual log records, if exported inside scope of an active activity, will contain trace context information:
+Individual log records, if exported inside the scope of an active activity, contain the following trace context information:

 * ``TraceId``
 * ``SpanId``